EdenPP/log/README.md

 ## How To Use

-Get the code
+Get the go code

 ```
 go get -u github.com/EdenPP/log
 ```

-Use the code
+Use the package

 ```go